ontodev/robot/docs/extract.md

 The config file also supports an `! annotations` option to specify how to handle annotations.

+For MIREOT and simple extractions, all desired annotation properties must be listed.
+For SLME methods, all annotation properties are always included, but the `! annotations` option can still be used for `mapTo` and `copyTo` annotations (see below).

 The format for each argument is (with `\t` representing a tab):
 ```
 <original label or ID> \t <keyword> \t <copy/replace label or ID>
 ```

 The first `<label or ID>` is required.
-This is the annotation property to include when extracting.
+This is the annotation property to include when extracting (MIREOT and simple).
 The `<keyword>` and second `<label or ID>` are optional.
 These are special operations to determine what to do with the annotation after extraction.

 The keywords are:
 * `copyTo` - the original annotation is kept in this case and the annotation value is copied to the given annotation property on the same subject.
 * `mapTo` - the original annotation property is replaced with the new annotation property.

 #### Annotating With Source Ontology

+Note that this option is currently only implemented with the MIREOT method for config files.

 If `! annotate-with-source` is not included, this defaults to `true`.